Best Big Island Beaches

 - Honokāne Iki

 A sense of adventure surrounds these remote valleys in Hawaii.
 Ancient Hawaiians used the region's consistent water supply to grow Taro, a culturally significant plant.
-Even though they are uninhabited by humans today, the area's lush ambiance is still a popular destination for locals seeking an adventure.
+Even though they are uninhabited by humans today, the area's lush ambiance is still a popular destination for adventure-seeking folks.

 Exploring Pololu Valley & Its Black Sand Beach